srjefers/spark-workshop/AGENDA.md

 1. Using Spark’s Core APIs in Scala - Transformations and Actions
   1. Exercise: Processing lines in `README.md`
       * `filter`, `map`, `flatMap`, `foreach`
+  1. Exercise: Gotchas with Transformations like `zipWithIndex` or `sortBy`
+      * It may or may not submit a Spark job
+      * Apply to RDDs of different number of partitions
+      * Use webUI to see completed jobs
 1. Using key-value pair operators
   1. Exercise: Key-value pair operators
       * `cogroup`